-The website of a library or community organization may be the first point of contact a resident or business has when an issue arises or information is required.
+A library or community organization's website may be the first point of contact a resident or business has when an issue arises or information is required.
 This chart shows the percentage of libraries and organizations in the community that have a website, compared to those in other Connected communities.